wenbo-bao/wenbo-bao.github.io/_pages/about.md

 # 关于我

-I am a senior undergrad at NYU majoring CS & Math and aspiring software engineer.
+I am student NYU majoring CS & Math and aspiring software engineer.
 The past summer I have interned with GrammaTech working on development of their product [CodeSonar](https://en.wikipedia.org/wiki/CodeSonar).
 I am proficient with full stack development(Python, TypeScript) and agaile DevOps.
 My interest lies in algorithms and I really enjoy doing LeetCode.

 Besides these, I had been a math tutor at NYU Courant for the last two years.
 And I have worked at a residential assistant at Weinstein in summer 22.